BNP Paribas Arbitrage SA Sells 63,969 Shares of Total Se (NYSE:TOT)

-BNP Paribas Arbitrage SA decreased its stake in shares of Total Se (NYSE:TOT) by 91.3% during the third quarter, according to its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 6,080 shares of the oil and gas exploration company’s stock after selling 63,969 shares during the period.
-BNP Paribas Arbitrage SA’s holdings in Total were worth $209,000 as of its most recent SEC filing.
+BNP Paribas Arbitrage SA trimmed its stake in Total Se (NYSE:TOT) by 91.3% during the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The institutional investor owned 6,080 shares of the oil and gas exploration company’s stock after selling 63,969 shares during the quarter.
+BNP Paribas Arbitrage SA’s holdings in Total were worth $209,000 at the end of the most recent quarter.

 Shares of Total stock opened at $41.32 on Friday.
 The company’s fifty day simple moving average is $34.28 and its 200-day simple moving average is $37.09.
 The stock has a market capitalization of $109.63 billion, a PE ratio of -32.54, a P/E/G ratio of 5.56 and a beta of 0.68.
 Total Se has a 1-year low of $22.13 and a 1-year high of $56.91.
 The company has a debt-to-equity ratio of 0.59, a current ratio of 1.31 and a quick ratio of 1.11.

-A number of equities analysts have weighed in on TOT shares.
-UBS Group reissued a “buy” rating on shares of Total in a research report on Thursday, October 1st.
-Zacks Investment Research upgraded shares of Total from a “sell” rating to a “hold” rating and set a $33.00 price objective on the stock in a research report on Wednesday, November 4th.
-Credit Suisse Group cut shares of Total from an “outperform” rating to a “neutral” rating and dropped their target price for the stock from $41.00 to $39.00 in a report on Monday, September 14th.
-Scotiabank restated a “sector perform” rating and issued a $46.00 target price (up previously from $44.00) on shares of Total in a report on Thursday.
-Finally, Morgan Stanley upgraded shares of Total from an “equal weight” rating to an “overweight” rating in a report on Friday, July 31st.
+A number of research analysts recently weighed in on the stock.
+Morgan Stanley upgraded shares of Total from an “equal weight” rating to an “overweight” rating in a research report on Friday, July 31st.
+UBS Group restated a “buy” rating on shares of Total in a report on Thursday, October 1st.
+Zacks Investment Research upgraded shares of Total from a “sell” rating to a “hold” rating and set a $33.00 target price on the stock in a report on Wednesday, November 4th.
+Kepler Capital Markets restated a “buy” rating on shares of Total in a report on Friday, July 31st.
+Finally, Credit Suisse Group cut shares of Total from an “outperform” rating to a “neutral” rating and dropped their target price for the stock from $41.00 to $39.00 in a report on Monday, September 14th.
 Three research analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the company’s stock.
 The company presently has an average rating of “Buy” and a consensus price target of $46.83.

 Total Company Profile